NVIDIA/aistore/docs/etl.md

 1. **Simplified flow**

-    In this example we will be using `python3` runtime.
+    In this example, we will be using `python3` runtime.
     In simplified flow we are only expected to write a simple `transform` function, which can look like this (`code.py`):

     ```python